 They have a mobile app for the drivers that you can dispatch the routes to, and you can track the progress live from the dashboard.

-A limitation is that you can’t adjust the routes easily with a drag ‘n drop interface.
+A limitation is that you can’t adjust the routes easily with a drag and drop interface.

 WorkWave Route Manager

-One thing to note is that WorkWave Route Manager is the only app in this review that doesn’t offer a free trial.
-They also don’t publish their pricing transparently and want you to book a demo or talk to sales to find out.
+WorkWave Route Manager is the only app in this review that doesn’t offer a free trial.
+They also don’t publish their pricing transparently—you’ll have to book a demo or talk to sales to find that out.
 The only thing they say on the website is that it starts at $49/vehicle/month.

-WorkWave focusses their products for the pest control and field services industries primarily, but can also be used for delivery routes.
-It has all the basic route planning functionality such as drag ‘n drop, multiple time-windows, multiple capacities, etc. But they also offer support for more advanced routing needs such as paired pickup and dropoffs, driver territories, and even different cost structures for your drivers and optimize based on minimizing total cost.
+WorkWave focusses their products for pest control and field services industries primarily, but can also be used for delivery routes.
+It has all the basic route planning functionalities: drag and drop, multiple time-windows, multiple capacities, etc. But they also offer more advanced routing needs such as paired pickup and drop offs, driver territories, and even different cost structures for your drivers to optimize routes based on minimizing total cost.

 Despite all this, a surprising limitation is that you don’t see the route lines drawn on the map, only coloured dots on a map with numbers on them.
 This makes it hard to see which roads your drivers are actually taking.